erikorlowski/cscie97/cscie97/asn5/design.md

 @startuml
 title Flight Provisioning Activity Diagram

+start
+:Pilot proposes a flight plan;
+:Flight Controller receives flight plan;
+if (Human controller accepts plan?) then (yes)
+    :Flight plan is routed to Flight Tracker module;
+    if(Flight Tracker module accepts plan?) (yes)
+        :Flight Tracker module creates new flight track;
+        :Acceptance relayed to Flight Tracker module;
+        :Pilot receives acceptance;
+        stop
+    else (no)
+        :Flight Tracker module rejects flight plan;
+        :Rejection is routed to Flight Controller module;
+        :Pilot receives rejection;
+        stop
+    endif
+else (no)
+    :Flight Controller rejects flight plan;
+    :Pilot receives rejection;
+    stop
+endif
 @enduml
 ```

+This diagram illustrates the a flight plan must be accepted by both a human flight controller as well as the analysis performed in the Flight Tracker module.
+If the flight plan is accepted, then the plan is entered into the NGATC system for the flight to begin.
+If the flight plan is rejected, then the pilot will need to submit a new plan.

 ## High Level Flight Sequence
 The diagram below shows a high level overview of the communication between modules during the course of an example flight.